thingsboard/thingsboard.github.io/_includes/templates/install/docker-queue-in-memory.md

 ```
 {: .copy-code}

-Add the following line to the yml file:
+Add the following lines to the yml file:

 ```yml
 version: '2.2'